-Pot marigold is thought able to soothe irritated skin caused by eczema and sunburn as well as rashes.
+The plant is thought able to soothe irritated skin caused by eczema and sunburn as well as rashes.
 It is also used to ease swelling caused by sprains or muscle injuries.
-Finally marigold is thought able to sooth the inflammation and itchiness that are often symptoms of conjunctivitis.
+Finally marigold flower is thought able to sooth the inflammation and itchiness that are often symptoms of conjunctivitis.

 The majority of people will suffer no ill effects from applying or consuming pot marigold solutions.